wanelo/postmodern/README.md

 database activity.
 They vacuum or vacuum freeze each table that requires it (based on command line options).
 Before each operation, the scripts check to make sure they have not gone longer than `--timeout` seconds.

+`--pause` is useful to allow I/O-bound replicas to catch up on replication before starting new vacuum events.
+When vacuuming large tables with many dead tuples, a lot of changes need to be sent to replicas.
+When using replicas with spinning disks, this can saturate the I/O of the disk array.

 ### WAL archives